quasarframework/quasar/docs/src/pages/start/vite-plugin/vite-plugin.md

 What our Vite plugin offers out of the box is tree-shaking for Quasar and also Quasar Sass variables integration.

 ::: warning Warning!
 Limitation ahead:
 * Are you sure that you've landed correctly?
-This page will teach you to use our Vite plugin, but it's not the same as our full-fledged [Quasar CLI with Vite](/quasar-cli-vite) under the hood.
+This page will teach you to use our Vite plugin, but it's not the same as our full-fledged [Quasar CLI with Vite](/start/quasar-cli#installation-project-scaffolding) under the hood.
 * SSR builds with our Vite plugin are not supported (only through our Quasar CLI with Vite).
 :::

 > Cross-platform support with Vite is handled by community plugins.
 These are not tightly integrated with Quasar as with Quasar CLI and may have issues.
-This is why for the best developer experience we recommend to use [Quasar CLI with Vite](/quasar-cli-vite) instead.
+This is why for the best developer experience we recommend using [Quasar CLI with Vite](/start/quasar-cli#installation-project-scaffolding) instead.

 ## Creating a Vite project